gardient/gyulakerezsi.tech/content/posts/xkcd-calendar-fact-generator.md

 these values.

 So you can make an array that has both strings and other arrays as elements.
 You can't pull this in TypeScript without using the `ANY` type.
+(correction: you can make something like `type recursiveType = Array<string | recursiveType>`.
+And how awesome is that?)

 So for usage you would just